 PDQ Deploy 13 brought us the Central Server, but PDQ Deploy 14 just turned it up to 11.
 Console users can now create and deploy packages privately.
 A Private Packages folder is added to each console once the PDQ Deploy console is set to Server or Client mode.
 All packages, target lists, and any additional folders created within the Private Packages folder remain private to other console users.
 To release your creation into the wild for use by other console users, move the item from the Private Packages folder to any location in the tree outside the Private Packages folder.
 Additionally, you can move items into this folder to hide them from view.
 Although other users will not be able to see the contents of the package, they will be able to see the name of the package once deployed; so be extra cautious naming that prank package targeting your fellow Sysadmins.

 While utilizing the Central Server, you no longer have to battle with that one OCD coworker that rearranges the tree alphabetically by icon color.
 You can now embrace that inner anarchist and organize the tree and data grids to your own liking.
-Rest assured they will not be altered by Bob any time soon (yes, Bob, we are talking to you).
+Rest assured they will not be altered by Bob any time soon.
 Take control of the little things and make PDQ Deploy truly yours.

 Scanning after a deployment has been added to both the Deploy Once window as well as schedule options.
 Setting the scanning here can override both the global and package settings.
-This requires PDQ Inventory in either Pro or Enterprise mode.
-However, if using PDQ Deploy with the Central Server, then PDQ Inventory must also be installed using the Central Server too.
+This requires PDQ Inventory.
+However, if using PDQ Deploy with the Central Server, then PDQ Inventory must also be installed using the Central Server, too.

 All the things…